ditikrushna/event-app/README.md

 ### About the Project

 Demonstration of how to pull data from google spreadsheets using [React](https://reactjs.org/) and [Tabletop.js](https://github.com/jsoma/tabletop).

+### Motivation
+The purpose of this project was to get familiar with React and Tabletop.js.

 ### Functionalities
 - You can modify (add , delete or update) the spreadsheets and the data will automatically reflect in front end which is built using React .